 „EFT is a simple, powerful process that can profoundly influence gene activity, health, and behavior.“ Bruce Lipton, PhD

 „EFT is at the forefront of the new healing movement.“ Candace Pert, PhD

-„EFT is easy, effective, and produces amazing results.
-I think it should be taught in elementary school.“ Donna Eden
+„EFT is easy, effective, and produces amazing results.“ Donna Eden

 „EFT is destined to be a top healing tool for the 21st Century“ Cheryl Richardson

 „I frequently use EFT for my patients with great results.“ Eric Robins, MD

 - Enable you to be in tune with your feelings and appropriately transform their impact.

 - Give you the skills to effectively handle challenges with more clarity.